LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/arrays-are-like-strings.rst

 .. index::
    single: array; literal

 Programmers use multiple ways to declare a new array.
 The simplest way is to use **array literal** notation ``[]``.
 Anything enclosed in the square brackets will be *items* in the array.
 Each item should be followed by a comma ``,``.
 If there are no items inside the brackets, then the array is considered empty.

 .. sourcecode:: js
+   :linenos:

    const emptyArray = [];